top of page

 Teeth Shades in Focus

-Teeth naturally come in a range of shades, from A1 to D4, influenced by genetics, age, diet, and more.
-These shades, which range from light to dark, are grouped into four main categories:
+Teeth naturally come in a variety of shades, from A1 to D4, influenced by factors like genetics, age, diet, and oral hygiene.
+These shades range from very light to darker tones and are grouped into four main categories:

-• D (Red-Grey): A mix of red and grey tones, leading to unique variations in tooth colour.
+• D (Red-Grey): A mix of red and grey tones creates deeper, more unique shades.
+These are less common and often seen in darker natural tooth colors.

 The Role of Genetics